frederickm13/data-science/README.md

 # data-science
 Data science projects, code, and resources

+## ComparisonTexasHospitals
+Analysis and comparison of Texas Hospital ratings.

+*The dataset used in this analysis was obtained from a third-party resource.
+Please open the ComparisonTexasHospitals folder to view acknowledgements citing the source of the dataset.*

 ## CsvSplitter
 Contains applications to split CSV files into a specified number of smaller files.